 Contact the hospital or provider as soon as you can after receiving the bill.
 If you can point out errors or correct out of date information, they may be able to resolve the issue within a few days and cancel the incorrect bill.

 If your provider can't help, contact your insurance company directly.
 They may be able to contact the hospital on your behalf to resolve any errors or give you the information you need to provide the hospital to have them fixed.

 If you are ultimately responsible for payment, you will need to take some kind of payment action.
 Taking care of the medical bill is the best way to keep it from being added to your credit report—even if you can't pay it.

 Medical Bills You Didn't Know About

 Sometimes medical bills can be sent to collections and wind up on your credit report without you knowing you ever owed a bill.
-Dealing with these can be trickier and there's no guarantee of success.
-Start by getting your insurance company involved.
+Dealing with these can be difficult, but there are steps you can take to repair your credit.

 If the insurance company pays the bill, you'll have an easier time getting it removed from your credit report.
 If it's up to you to pay the bill, you have a tougher time clearing up your credit report.

-Contact the provider to find out why you never received a bill from them.
+Find out why you never received a bill from them.
 If they had the wrong address, for example, explain the situation and ask whether they'd be willing to take the bill back from collections so you can pay them directly.

-Having a medical bill on your credit report won't ruin your credit forever, especially if you keep up with your other credit and debt payments.
+Having a medical bill on your credit report won't ruin your credit forever, especially if you keep up with your other credit card and debt payments.
 If it's the only negative item on your credit report and it's paid, you can still have a good credit score and have your new credit and loan applications approved.